dimodimow/myPOS/README.md

 * User can  send credits to another user via filling the recipient’s mobile number.
 * They can enter a message or write a wish in the form of a comment.
 * Every user can see all transactions made from and to them on their Dashboard.
-* Each comment has comment, date added, comment type, reminder date